dhconnelly/advent-of-code-2023/README.md

 the input. the library crate sets `#![no_std]` in `src/lib.rs` (and pulls in the rest of the code as modules).

+## prerequisites

+sdl2 (for the visualization). for mac installation instructions see: https://github.com/PistonDevelopers/rust-empty/issues/175

 ## usage

 to run the solution for day N on the input `inputs/dayN.txt`: